If you are considering a composting toilet for your home, it can be overwhelming to know where to start!

 This blog post will answer all those questions and more.
 Read on for tips that will have you using a composting toilet like a pro in no time!

 A composting toilet is a type of dry toilet that treats feces through a biological process known as composting.
-There are 2 types of composting toilet system; self-contained, also known as split system composting toilet, and central composting toilet (internal link)
+There are 2 types of composting toilet systems; self-contained, also known as a split-system composting toilet, and central composting toilet.

 This process decomposes organic elements, transforming human waste into compost.
-Microorganisms undertake composting under controlled aerobic circumstances (primarily bacteria and fungus).
+Microorganisms undertake to compost under controlled aerobic circumstances (primarily bacteria and fungus).